rcabini/CBVCC/README.md

 * Identifying videos where cells exhibit sudden changes in their direction of movement.
 * Distinguishing these from videos where cells show consistent, linear movement, stationary cells as well as from videos containing only background.

 The CBVCC challenge aims to provide a platform for researchers to develop innovative methods for classifying IVM videos, potentially leading to new insights into biological processes.
-More details are available available [here](https://immunemap.org/index.php/challenges-menu/cbvcc).
+More details are available on the [official challenge page](https://immunemap.org/index.php/challenges-menu/cbvcc).
 <p align="center">
   <img src="gifs/0.gif" alt="Example 1" width="25%" />
   <img src="gifs/1.gif" alt="Example 2" width="25%" />